Last Updated on June 25, 2017 by Rakesh Gupta

 2. View All Pending Approval Requests in One Location :- Salesforce1 lists all pending approval requests in one central place, making it easy for users to keep track of pending approvals and respond to requests while on the go. like we have “Items to Approve” feature on Salesforce home page.
 This feature is available in the Salesforce1 mobile browser app only.

-3. Share a Dashboard Snapshot in Chatter :- Salesforce1 mobile browser app allow users to post a snapshot of a dashboard component to Chatter by mentioning a group or a user.
+3. Share a Dashboard Snapshot in Chatter :- Salesforce1 mobile browser app allows users to post a snapshot of a dashboard component to Chatter by mentioning a group or a user.
 When viewed from the mobile browser app, the feed shows a thumbnail preview of the component, along with the comment.
 Other users reading the feed in the mobile browser app can tap the thumbnail to open the full dashboard.

 4. Drill Down from a Dashboard to a Matrix Report:- When viewing a dashboard in any version of the Salesforce1 app, users can tap a dashboard component to see the report that’s delivering the data to the dashboard.
 This is now available for matrix reports as well as tabular and summary reports.
 Users can see a maximum of 2,000 records.